ro-msg-aws-training/resources/src/iac/index.md

 ## Parameters

 Most projects have different environments (dev, staging, prod etc.).
 While the services used to compose these environments might be the same (they should be), the amount of resources is not necessarily the same.
-One of the most important factors when building systems is the cost optimization (this is also one of the 5 pillars of the [Well-Architected Framework](https://wa.aws.amazon.com/wat.pillars.wa-pillars.en.html) proposed by AWS).
-In case of a production environment we need a certain amount of resources (to handle our users) while for the development environment, most of the times, we will need much less resources, for example smaller ec2 instances.
+One of the most important factors when building systems is cost optimization (this is also one of the 5 pillars of the [Well-Architected Framework](https://wa.aws.amazon.com/wat.pillars.wa-pillars.en.html) proposed by AWS).
+In case of a production environment we need a certain amount of resources (to handle our users) while for the development environment, most of the times, we will need much fewer resources, for example, smaller ec2 instances.

 We could, of course, have separate templates for each environment or we could leverage **parameters** to customize the resulting stack based on the same template.